gibbok/demo-du/README.md

 I would be interested in exploring the usage of a VPL solution.

 - *Allow developer to create Instant Answers using different programming language example JavaScript at the Back-End*.
-I have experience in ES6, introducing new features of JavaScript could enrich the developers experience and interests (although I would maintain compatibility using a transpiler).
+I have experience in ES6 and its related ecosystem, introducing new features of JavaScript could enrich the developers experience and interest (although I would maintain compatibility using a transpiler).

 - *Improving content information on the landing page*.
-I could collaborate with your marketing and design team to enhance DuckDuckHack  communication effort with the community, taking responsibility also for the coding part.
+I could collaborate with your marketing and design team to enhance DuckDuckHack  communication effort with the community, taking responsibility also for code update part.

 - *Support better localization and globalization*.
 I could help with coding on localized templates with Handlebars.

 - *Open Tasks table*.
-I think it is important to provide new comers easy to use and meaningful information.
+I think it is important to provide newcomers easy to use and meaningful information.
 I could work with your team in designing and coding a new Open Tasks table.

 ## Project plan: